Table of Contents Show

 3. Salinas Pueblo Missions National Monument

-Situated in the midst of central New Mexico, 50 miles from southeast of Albuquerque, the Salinas Pueblo Missions monument has three explorable sites that offer an opportunity to get an insight into Spanish Mission Churches and Pueblo ruins.
+Situated in the midst of central New Mexico, 50 miles southeast of Albuquerque, the Salinas Pueblo Missions monument has three explorable sites that offer an opportunity to get an insight into Spanish Mission Churches and Pueblo ruins.

 Originally the native of Tompiro and Tiwa Americans, this place has ruins of the villages which are the reminders of the Spanish and Pueblo Peoples’ early encounters.
 The monument’s visitor center has a small museum enriched with all the historical information you need.